Our Guide to renting

 Agreeing a Rental

 Let us know as soon as you have decided a property is for you.
-All we need you to do at this stage is to fill out a rental application which we will provide you with and return it to us together with the application fee.
+All we need you to do at this stage is to fill out a rental application which we will provide you with and return it to us together with the application fee and copies of your ID.
 We will send off the forms to be credit and reference checked which involves a third party agency contacting your previous landlords, bank, employers, character references and running a credit check.
 If you have any credit issues such as missed payments or CCJ’s, this doesn’t mean you can’t rent somewhere but we need to know so we can help.
 Once this has come back, we can negotiate your terms with the landlord and come to an agreement.
 Do remember that you are able to make an offer on a rental property but it will depend on the landlord as to whether they will entertain it or not.

 Before Moving In